minhtrietcancode/The-Robotic-Cleaner-Project/README.md

 You can access the Python solution by access the file `Project_1.py` and `Project_1.c` for the C version.

+## Documentation
+For detailed descriptions, examples, and task breakdowns, refer to `Task Description.md`.

 ## Core Components

 ### TASK 1: DISTANCE TO WALL